-- 31. Special Needs: ADA Compliance: Mississippi Delta Community College abides by the regulations outlined in the Americans with Disabilities Act of 1990 (ADA).
+- 32. Special Needs: ADA Compliance: Mississippi Delta Community College abides by the regulations outlined in the Americans with Disabilities Act of 1990 (ADA).
 The College does not discriminate against any qualified individual with a disability in regard to employment, transportation, accommodations, or telecommunications.
-This policy incorporates the provisions of the Title VI of the Civil Rights Act of 1964, as amended by the Civil Rights Act of 1991, Section 505 of the Rehabilitation Act of 1973; Title 11 of the Civil Rights Act of 1964, as amended, and the Communications Act of 1934. - 32.
+This policy incorporates the provisions of the Title VI of the Civil Rights Act of 1964, as amended by the Civil Rights Act of 1991, Section 505 of the Rehabilitation Act of 1973; Title 11 of the Civil Rights Act of 1964, as amended, and the Communications Act of 1934. - 33.
 Tardiness Policy: Tardiness is a serious interruption of instruction and continuous infraction will not be permitted.
 Promptness for class is very important and habitual tardiness will not be tolerated.
 A student is marked tardy if he/she is ten minutes late.
 After 15 minutes, the student will receive an absence for that class/clinic.
 Three tardies are equal to one absence.
-Three absences are grounds for dismissal from the program.
+Three absences are grounds for dismissal from the program. - 34.
+Tobacco Use Policy: The Surgeon General of the United States has documented that the use of tobacco is harmful to the health of our citizens and that secondary smoke can be a health hazard to non-smokers; therefore, MDCC prohibits the use of tobacco on any campus or instructional site.
+Enforcement: Complaints regarding this policy should be referred to the Dean of Student Services Office.